 Pregnancy, delivery, and post-delivery are all times of great physical, hormonal, and emotional changes for you and for every birth mother.
+Emotional ups and downs and moodiness during pregnancy are common to most pregnant women.
+These emotions and feelings are often intense, varied, and unpredictable.
 The links on this site should help you understand some of the emotional changes so that hopefully you can deal with them more effectively.

 Moods and Emotions of Pregnancy

 During the first stage of pregnancy (the first 3 months) the woman's emotions are often unstable and feelings of depression are not uncommon, often for no apparent reason.
 The pregnant woman experiences many mood swings, which are often extreme and seem to come out of nowhere.
 The woman may start to cry, or become angry, fearful, or hurt all with little cause or no apparent reason at all.

 The second stage of pregnancy (2nd trimester) is typically a little more calm than the 1st trimester.
 By this time the woman has begun to deal more effectively with her pregnancy and the emotions involved.
 Often the woman will have more energy than she has had for a few months and her overall outlook tends to be more stable, positive, and predictable.

 The final stage (months 7-9), and especially the last month or two, the pregnant woman's anxieties and fears may increase along with her physical discomfort.
 She may experience fatigue, restlessness, and sleeplessness.
 Many women at this time feel very vulnerable to rejection, loss or insult, and they may feel "fat" and unattractive.
 It is very common for the woman to be preoccupied with concerns and fears about labor and delivery, the pain and uncertainty involved, and concerns about the financial, medical and emotional future for her child.